AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

 isn't really limited because the full view defines reality.
 Clients simply have a more restricted view of the type than is really the case.

-Types that are explicitly limited really are limited, and always have a view as a limited type.
-That's important because the type given in :ada:`type_name'Access` must be aliased for :ada:`'Access` to be meaningful and possible on the corresponding objects.
-But if the type's view could change between limited and not limited, it would be aliased in some contexts and not aliased in others.
-To prevent that complexity, the language requires the type's view to be permanently limited so that the type will be permanently aliased.
-An immutably limited type is permanently aliased.
-In practice, we're working with record types and type extensions, so just make the type definition explicitly limited and all will be
+Types that are immutably limited are necessarily limited in all views.
+That's important because the current instance of the type given in :ada:`type_name'Access` must be aliased for :ada:`'Access` to be legal.
+But if the type's view could change between limited and not limited, its current instance would be aliased in some contexts and not aliased in others.
+To prevent that complexity, the language requires the type to be immutably limited so that the current instance of the type will be aliased in every view.
+In practice, we're working with record types and type extensions, so just make the full type definition explicitly limited and all will be
 well:

 .. code-block:: ada